SergeyCicada/perseverance/README.md

 ### Installation
-Follow these instructions to install and run the project on your local machine.

-1. Clone this repository to your computer:

-2. Navigate to the project directory:

-3. Install the dependencies:

-4. Add your details to config.

-5. Run the application:
+1. You must get the api key from https://api.nasa.gov/ and paste it into config.py in the API_KEY field
+2. To use the message sender for communication, insert your email and password into the SENDER and PASSWORD fields in config.py.
+This is not necessary for the main program to work.
+3. sudo docker build -t perseverance_app .
+4. sudo docker run --name perseverance -p 5000:5000 -d perseverance_app

-6. Open a web browser and visit http://localhost:5000 to view app.
+5. Open a web browser and visit http://localhost:5000 to view app.

 REQUIREMENTS -> requrements.txt